Josephine Murray: Personal life

 Josephine Murray was born and raised in Christchurch, New Zealand.
 At the age of four, she moved to Amsterdam, Netherlands.

 Career

 Domestic league

 Murray currently competes in the Dutch Hoofdklasse, where she is a member of the ladies' first team at Pinoké.

 Under–21

 From 2019 until 2022, Murray was a member of the Netherlands U–21 team.
 During this time, she was named as a reserve for the 2019 EuroHockey Junior Championship in Valencia, and as a member of the squad at the 2022 FIH Junior World Cup in Potchefstroom.
 At the FIH Junior World Cup, she won a gold medal.

 Black Sticks

 Thanks to her New Zealand heritage, Murray had the ability to switch playing allegiance back to her country of birth, which she did in 2025.
-She was named in the squad for the 2025 Oceania Cup in Darwin, and will make her senior international debut for the Black Sticks during the tournament.
+She was named in the squad for the 2025 Oceania Cup in Darwin, and made her senior international debut for the Black Sticks during the tournament.
+In fact, in her debut for New Zealand, it was Murray who set up captain Olivia Shannon for the only goal in their victory over Australia.